 1. I Met Alex Wassabi!

 I guess you can call this an early Christmas gift to me.
-About eight years ago, I discovered two local guys - Alex Burris and Roi Fabito, better known as Alex Wassabi and Roi Wassabi - and their YouTube channel, Wassabi Productions.
+About 10 years ago, I discovered two local guys - Alex Burriss and Roi Fabito, also known as Alex Wassabi and Roi Wassabi - and their YouTube channel, Wassabi Productions.
 The duo, along with some creative friends, concocted a library full of videos that could easily put a smile on your face.
 Wassabi Productions is still going strong today.
 In fact, its YouTube has garnered more than 2 billion views and just surpassed 7 million subscribers this week.

 Some of the first Wassabi videos I can recall watching were titled "Breaking News" where Alex and his friends would film scenes like they were reporting the news, but the stories were usually about off the wall topics.
 It was silly but hilarious at the same time.
 I was hooked after watching those and I still am a fan to this day.
 Of course, things have changed as the years have gone by.
 Some of the older videos are no longer online unless they are re-uploads such as this one and Roi recently left Wassabi to focus on his personal endeavors.
 However, Wassabi is still upbeat, funny and heartfelt at its core and Alex and his team continue to churn out quality content.
 I've always turned to Wassabi videos in times of good and bad, getting a positive boost each time.
 It's been incredible to see how this YouTube channel has grown.
 Keep in mind, Wassabi Productions joined YouTube in 2006, just a year after the video-sharing site's founding.
 The staying power for Wassabi has been great to see and its following continues to climb everyday.